Abhilash1602/Multithread-Workload-Analysis/README.md

-# Multithreaded Matrix Multiplication with Producer-Consumer Pattern
+# Multithreaded Matrix Multiplication with Producer-Consumer Threads

 This report analyzes a multithreaded matrix multiplication implementation using the Producer-Consumer pattern.
 The program multiplies two 1000×1000 matrices using multiple thread pairs, with each pair consisting of a producer and consumer thread working on a shared buffer.